-In a brainstorming session with a client, we ended up talking about consumer brands that have both a long history as an independent and who had then been purchased by an industry giant.
-We were interested in understanding if they had the same brand and business momentum as they did pre-purchase.
+In a recent client brainstorming session, we were thinking about consumer brands that had a long history as an independent and who had then been purchased by an industry giant.
+We were interested in understanding if they had the same brand and business energy as they did pre-purchase.

-As of this writing, Kiehl’s Since 1851 will soon be 163 years old.
-That’s a pretty good run in anyone’s book.
+Kiehl’s Since 1851 is 163 years old.
+That’s a pretty good run.
 It’s also been ten years since L’Oreal, the world’s leading beauty company, bought the business that began as a little pharmacy on Manhattan’s lower east side.

-So, is Kiehl’s as energized as it was pre-L’Oreal?
-Beyond Kiehl’s strong and consistent growth (sales were up 42% in 2011), here’s why we think the brand still has its mojo:
+So, does Kiehl’s have the same horsepower as it did pre-L’Oreal?
+Beyond Kiehl’s strong and steady growth, here’s why we think the brand still has its mojo:

 Basis.
 The brand has a great back story which starts with its name – since 1851 – as an apothecary business in NYC’s lower East Side owned and managed over four generations as a family business.
-But integral to Kiehl’s continued success, it’s a story that continues to evolve, capture the imagination of its passionate advocates and emotionally bind them to the brand.
+But integral to Kiehl’s continued success, it’s a story that continues to evolve, capture the imagination of its passionate advocates and emotionally connect them to the brand.

-Many other skin care brands have a celebrated past – Lancome (another L’Oreal brand), Nivea (which I worked on years ago at Beiersdorf), Olay, etc. But none are as intriguing or as unconventional as Kiehl’s.
+Many other skin care brands have a celebrated past – Lancome (another L’Oreal brand), Nivea (which I worked on years ago at Beiersdorf), Olay, etc. But I’m not sure any are as compelling or as unconventional as Kiehl’s.